 Identify Your Needs

 A vacancy within your company would normally arise to fill a new position or to replace a former employee.
 Carry out a thorough assessment of the duties and see whether these cannot be distributed among the staff you already have.
 Thus, through consultation and analysis, you can work out whether the vacancy is really a necessity after all.

 Establish your Vacancy

-When compiling your job ad, it’s important to clearly list all the duties and responsibilities the role will involve as well as the specific skillset and qualifications required to carry out these duties, as well as the level of authority and seniority.
+When compiling your job ad, it’s important to clearly list all the duties and responsibilities the role will involve as well as the specific skill set and qualifications required to carry out these duties, as well as the level of authority and seniority.
 It should also include some general information about the department and its purposes within the organisation.

-The basic or minimum requirements should be listed in point form along with the preferred skills, qualifications of experience in order to narrow down the number of potential candidates.
+The basic or minimum requirements should be listed in point form along with the preferred skills, qualifications or experience in order to narrow down the number of potential candidates.
 Additionally, a specific job title should also be finalized before putting out your ad.

 Launch Your Search

 The posting period generally lasts anywhere from ten business days to a month depending on the urgency of filling the post.
 Making a recruitment plan will be helpful in determining where and how you post the job vacancy, assessing the best channels and targeting methods, such as social media, career sites, physical buildings and more.